rugpanov/google-project-management/README.md

 **To determine intangible costs:**
 * Might the project put customer retention, employee satisfaction, or brand perception at risk?

+**Objectives and key results (OKR)** - combines a goal and a metric to determine a measurable outcome.
+Best practices:
+* Objectives should be motivational and inspiring and key results should be tactical and specific.
+The objective describes what you want to do and the key results describe how you’ll know you did it.
+* 2–-3  key results for each objective.

 ## Glossary